rounakbuttar/salesForecasting_MiniProject/README.md

 presentation1 contains the literature review of demand forecasting using machine learning algorithms presentation2 contains the more important papers, the results and conclusions.

-the data for training and test are also provided.
+the data for training and testing are also provided.